All Episodes

 Nobody knows.

-The Vice President, the Secretary of State, his special envoy, everybody's saying different things on here.
+The vice president, the secretary of state, his special envoy, everybody's saying different things on here.

 That would be as big an event in the transformation of American interests in that region as the Iranian Revolution in 1979.

-Uh Egypt regards itself as the most important country in the Arab world.
+Egypt regards itself as the most important country in the Arab world.

 And he was like a playboy.

-He was a celebrated playboy in the West uh because he basically cruised up and down the Riviera with various blonde hotties.
+He was a celebrated playboy in the West because he basically cruised up and down the Riviera with various blonde hotties.

-Uh and in fact he died.
+And in fact, he died.

-What's happened, what's happened in the thirty years that we've been giving two billion dollars a year to the Mubarak regime is that Egypt has utterly transformed, utterly transformed, so that now there are the only uh the the viable alternative to the Mubarak regime,
+What's happened in the 30 years that we've been giving $2 billion a year to the Mubarak regime is that Egypt has utterly transformed, utterly transformed, so that now the only viable alternative to the Mubarak regime, in other words, the force in the country that is perhaps capable of holding that nation together is not some nascent democracy movement, but the Muslim Brotherhood,

-The women, it's a black and white photo, and the women look like Donna Reed and the Donna Reed Show 1957, uh, or uh or any other uh sitcom of the time, you know, whatever it was, Ozzy and Harriet, uh that that kind of they they look like the kind of women you'd you'd find from uh Westchester County going to college or whatever.
+The women, it's a black and white photo, and the women look like Donna Reed on the Donna Reed show 1957 or any other sitcom at the time, you know, whatever it was, Ozzie and Harriet, that kind of thing.

 You look at the 1970s, picture from 1978.

-Again, the female graduating class, they're all modern westernized women uncovered in Western dress.
+They're all modern, westernized women uncovered in Western dress.

-Then you look at the photograph from the 1990s, suddenly uh half the women are covered, and ha some of them still look like Westerners, half the women are covered.
+Suddenly, half the women are covered, and some of them still look like Westerners, half the women are covered.

 And then you look at the picture from 2005, and it is a sea of covered women.

-All the money we gave to uh Mubarak in the end can't hold up against big demographic cultural changes.
+All the money we gave to Mubarak in the end can't hold up against big demographic cultural changes.

 In the end, foreign policy isn't about writing a check.